Huntz256/Dragnot/README.md

 - Python 3.6.4

 ### Installing
 Make sure you have the prerequisites.
 Clone this repository.
 Open the V-Rep simulator, then open the scene file in the simulator.
-Finally, run the python code checkpoint1.py.
+Finally, run the python code in vrep_code/dragnot.py

 ## Versioning
 The current version is 0.1.0.